 Are there any guidelines on what size is best?
 Is large wall art best or is it best to have smaller pieces?
 We're not saying you have to stick rigidly to hard and fast 'rules'; if you're happy, we're happy.
 But we do like to know what the experts say.

-OPEN FOR ORDERS - TURNAROUND TIME IS 2-4 WORKING DAYS
+OPEN FOR ORDERS - TURNAROUND TIME IS 2-5 DAYS PROCESSING TIME

 Help!
 What size wall art should I choose?

 It can be hard to know what size wooden wall art to pick.
 Picturing something from a website on the wall in your home can be difficult, so to help you decide, here’s a simple way to choose the right size wall decor in 3 easy steps.

 We sometimes hear from our customers that, although they love the piece they’ve bought, they wish they’d bought a bigger size.
 We pride ourselves on our customer service so we do offer exchanges on non-bespoke pieces.
 So if you have found you’ve bought the wrong size, please get in touch with us at email@example.com and we’ll do our very best to help.
 But we're sure you'd rather get it right first time!

 Christine Bell, of Christine Bell Contemporary fine art, is really clear on this:

 “When picking art for any room BIGGER IS BETTER!... people tend to choose wall art that is much too small for the room!”

 And, if we are in any doubt, she continues "to be on the safe side, GO BIG!
 This is especially true if buying modern, contemporary art, bigger is definitely better to maximize the statement”.